wren-lang/wren/doc/site/embedding/slots-and-handles.markdown

 When you want to send data to Wren, read data from it, or generally monkey around with Wren objects from C, you do so by going through an array of slots.
-You can think of it as a shared message board that both the VM and your C code leave notes on for the other side to process.
+Think of it as a shared message board that both the VM and your C code leave notes on for the other side to process.

 The array is zero-based, and each slot can hold a value of any type.
 It is dynamically sized, but it's your responsibility to ensure there are enough slots